flowese/IdeogramWrapper/README.md

 - `session_cookie_token`: (Required) The session token you obtained from the cookie.
 - `prompt`: (Required) The textual prompt for generating the image.
 - `aspect_ratio`: (Optional) The aspect ratio of the image.
 Can be "landscape", "portrait", or "square".
 Default is "square".
+- `output_dir`: (Optional) The directory where the generated images will be saved.
+Defaults to a folder named "images".
 - `enable_logging`: (Optional) Whether to enable logging.
 Default is `False`.

 ## License